What is Contemporary Art?

 Art21 defines contemporary art as the work of artists who are living in the twenty-first century.
 Contemporary art mirrors contemporary culture and society, offering teachers, students, and general audiences a rich resource through which to consider current ideas and rethink the familiar.
 The work of contemporary artists is a dynamic combination of materials, methods, concepts, and subjects that challenge traditional boundaries and defy easy definition.
 Diverse and eclectic, contemporary art is distinguished by the very lack of a uniform organizing principle, ideology, or -ism.
 In a globally influenced, culturally diverse, and technologically advancing world, contemporary artists give voice to the varied and changing cultural landscape of identities, values, and beliefs.

-Contemporary audiences play an active role in the process of constructing meaning about works of art.
-Some artists often say that the viewer contributes to or even completes the artwork by contributing his or her personal reflections, experiences, opinions, and interpretations.
-One of the cornerstones of the Art21 philosophy is to allow artists to present their work in their own words and to encourage viewers to access their own abilities to consider, react, and respond to visual art.
+Audiences play an active role in the process of constructing meaning about works of art.
+Some artists say that the viewer contributes to or even completes the artwork by offering his or her personal reflections, experiences, opinions, and interpretations.
+One of the cornerstones of Art21’s philosophy is to allow artists to present their work in their own words and to encourage viewers to consider, react, and respond to visual art.